14,83 €

 • Format: ePub

-An unvarnished, deeply human account of one man's time in prison . . . and his unexpected journey to healing, accountability, and personal transformation.
-At 18, Jesse Crosson was a lost cause.
-Strung out on drugs, he committed a robbery-gone-wrong and later a nonfatal shooting.
-And Jesse was sentenced to 32 yearsnearly twice as long as the high point of the sentencing guidelines.
+An unvarnished, deeply human account of one man's time in prison . . . and his unexpected journey to healing, accountability, transformation, and redemption.
+At 18, Jesse Crosson was considered a lost cause.
+Strung out on drugs, he committed a robbery and later a nonfatal shooting.
+For those choices, he was sentenced to 32 yearsnearly twice as long as the maximum recommended by sentencing guidelines.
 No one expected his story to end well.
-But for Jesse, imprisonment turned out to be a new beginning.
-In The Best Part of Prison, Jesse explores the ways in which the prison system can hurt and alienate the people…mehr
+But for Jesse, prison was not the end.
+It became the beginning of a long path toward redemption.
+In The Best Part of Prison, Jesse reveals how a system…mehr

 • Geräte: eReader